ma-zou/collapser/README.md

 });
 ```

-Make sure to init the class after the DOM-Elements are loaded to prevent strange scrolling
+Make sure to initialise the class after the DOM-Elements are loaded, to prevent strange scrolling

 ## Options